Royal Pier, Southampton: 19th century

-20th Century
+20th century

 The start of World War I resulted in the suspension of public tramway services to the station on the pier on 1 October 1914.
 During the war the pier was damaged when a ship hit it.
-This damage prevented the tram line from reopening at the end of the war and it was officially closed in 1921.
+This damage prevented the tram line from reopening at the end of the war and the line was officially closed in 1921.

 The pavilion was enlarged in 1922 and the gatehouse was again rebuilt in 1930.
 The enlarged pavilion could seat up to 1000 people and was a popular dance venue.
 During World War II the pier was closed to the public, re-opening in 1947.
+On 22 July 1941, the pier was damaged by a German Parachute mine.

 The pier was adapted to support RoRo ferries in the 1950s when Red Funnel introduced MV Carisbrooke Castle.
 The pavilion underwent work to turn it into a ballroom in 1963.

 Closure and disrepair

 The pier was closed at the end of 1979.
 The gatehouse was reopened as a restaurant in 1986 but a fire on 4 May 1987 destroyed many of the structures on the pier.
 In 1992 another fire damaged the restaurant.
 The restaurant reopened in 2008 serving Thai cuisine.
 The gatehouse is a Grade II listed building.

 As of 2020, the pier remains in derelict condition; numerous calls have been made to renovate or rebuild it.
 These calls include a £450m consultation submitted in 2015 for the area to be incorporated into a luxury waterside development consisting of housing, shops, a hotel and a casino, though progress on the development past the planning stage appeared to have stalled and the plan was ultimately terminated by Southampton City Council on 23 August 2019.